- There were around 9,300 new cases of cancer of unknown primary in the UK in 2013, that’s 25 cases diagnosed every day.

-The latest statistics available for cancer of unknown primary in the UK are; incidence 2011 and mortality 2012.
+The latest statistics available for cancer of unknown primary in the UK are; incidence 2013 and mortality 2012.
 Reliable survival data for the UK is currently not available.
-Find out why these are the latest statistics available.

 Mortality statistics for CUP are further complicated by the fact that they are compiled separately from cancer registration, at the Office for National Statistics (ONS), and are based solely on the clinical statement of causes of death on the death certificate.
 Depending on circumstances the clinician completing the death certificate may not be aware of, or have access to, the deceased patient's primary cancer diagnosis or might only state the metastatic spread of the cancer as the cause of death.
 As ONS have to rely on the death certificate this can lead to higher mortality statistics for more vague ICD-10 codes, which includes the metastatic and unknown primary codes defined as CUP.
 Thus, CUP mortality figures are, in part, thought to be higher than CUP incidence figures because a cause of death statement of, for example, 'cancer' or 'metastatic liver disease' would result in a CUP mortality code even if the patient was not originally diagnosed with CUP.

 Patient Experience data is for adult patients in England with a primary diagnosis of cancer, who were in active treatment between September and November 2013 and who completed a survey in 2014.